lrvick/github-forged-sigs/README.md

 ## Problem

-The big greem merge button in PRs works even when your HSM is not inserted.
+The big green merge button in PRs works even when your HSM is not inserted.

 If the key only exists in an HSM, then how is it possible for Github to sign the merge commit?